phierbry/notes-17fall/is307-review.md

-# is307 Introduction to Cryptography and Infomation Security
+# is307 Introduction to Cryptography and Information Security

+## acknowledgments
+Reference book: *William Stallings - Cryptography and Network Security: Principles and Practice (5th Edition)*

 ## lecture 1 Introduction

 **What is information security?**
-<li>ISO(not proper): confidentiality, integrity, availability of information.
+- ISO(not proper): confidentiality, integrity, availability of information.
-<li>right definition: information security is the science of information system in the presence of adversary.
+- right definition: information security is the science of information system in the presence of adversary.

 **Aspects of security:**
-<li>security attack
+- security attack
-<li>security service
+- security service
-<li>security mechanism
+- security mechanism

 **What should be kept in mind?**
 Security is a part of information system
-Do not setuo security just for security's sake.
+Do not setup security just for security's sake.

 **Is there completely secure system?**
 According to the definition, there is.

 **Attack**
-passive: interciption
+passive: interception
 active: modification, interruption, fabrication

 **Service**